Corruption in Ecuador: Media

 In 2014, the Superintendency of Information and Communication (SUPERCOM) ordered changes in a cartoon in El Universo criticizing government corruption, and fined the newspaper as well.

 Businesses are reported to avoid association with opposition media for fear of government reprisals.

 Business

 Corruption has been reported as a major problem for businesses investing in Ecuador.
-The public services and procurement sectors are characterized by endemic corruption, with bribery and “facilitation payments” being widespread, according to the Business Anti Corruption Portal.
+The public services and procurement sectors are characterized by endemic corruption, with bribery and “facilitation payments” being widespread, according to the Business Anti-Corruption Portal.

-About a third of Ecuadoran companies are not registered, and thus operate outside regulatory framework, which exacerbates corruption.
+About a third of Ecuadoran companies are not registered, and thus operate outside the regulatory framework, which exacerbates corruption.

 Petty corruption

 In 2016, Kathleen Peddicord wrote in U.S. News that small-scale corruption is widespread in Ecuador.
 “I've been short-changed in Ecuador dozens of times over the years,” she wrote.
 “Each time, the wrong change was politely explained as an honest mistake, but the mistake has never been in my favor.
 On the other hand, in Uruguay, Chile and Colombia, I've never been short-changed in all the years I've spent time in those countries.”